 9. Survey Savvy

-Taking a step back towards casual sites, Survey Savvy is a site where you provide your opinion for market researchers.
-The surveys here tend to pay a little higher than on other sites, with $1 being the average, though it can raise all the way up to $20 or so in certain cases.
+The surveys here tend to pay a little higher than other sites, with $1 being the average, though it can raise all the way up to $20 or so in certain cases.

-e-Poll, as the name suggests, is a site about taking short-form surveys in return for rewards points.
+e-Poll, as the name suggests, is a site about taking short-form surveys in return for points you can redeem for prizes.

 There aren’t too many aspects of e-Poll that you won’t find on other sites, but they are a reliable place to earn points towards gift cards to your favorite restaurants and retailers (as well as PayPal credit.)